Codeine Addiction Treatment

 Dangerous misuse and abuse of codeine can begin when the desired effect is the high produced by the drug instead of pain relief.
 Tampering with codeine pills by crushing, snorting or injecting them allows the body to absorb the drugs faster.
 Codeine pills typically include acetaminophen (brand name Tylenol), so there is an added risk of permanently damaging the liver.
 Drinking codeine cough syrup recreationally or in excess also produces this high, but increases the risk of overdose and addiction.

 It is possible to find codeine illegally if a user cannot refill prescriptions.
-Because illicit or stolen codeine is not controlled by a pharmacy, it frequently contains unknown and harmful ingredients.
-Buying codeine on the street can also lead to the use of other drugs, such as the opiate heroin.
+Buying codeine on the street can also lead to the use of other drugs, such as heroin.
 This is a very common scenario in today’s opioid epidemic.

 Any use of codeine outside of a doctor’s instructions is considered drug abuse.
 This includes drinking codeine cough syrup in excess or recreationally, or tampering with codeine pills by chewing, crushing, cutting or dissolving them in order to ingest, snort or inject a higher dose than prescribed.
 Even if it is not tampered with, taking more codeine than prescribed is also abuse of the drug.